-What is the legal drinking limit for drivers under age 21 in the District of Columbia?
+What is the legal drinking limit for driver’s in Kentucky?

 The information on this page is meant to provide a general overview of the law.
 The laws in your state and/or city may deviate significantly from those described here.
 If you have specific questions related to your situation you should speak with a local attorney.